dshea89/HRLPlus/README.md

 #### Isabelle

 HRLPlus supports the Isabelle theorem prover for both Windows and non-Windows systems.

+##### Initial Setup

 Using Isabelle to prove or disprove HRLPlus conjectures requires a local installation of Isabelle (it is not bundled with the repository).
 Download the latest version:

 <http://isabelle.in.tum.de/>